pweingar/FoenixMgr/Readme.md

 The setting `port`, `labels`, and `address` can be over-ridden by command line options.

-FoenixMgr will look for the configuration file in your current directory, in your user home directory, or in the directory indicated by the environment variable `FOENIXHOME`.
+FoenixMgr will look for the configuration file in your current directory, in your user home directory, or in the directory indicated by the environment variable `FOENIXMGR`.

 ## Command Line Arguments